Kendra Dunchue, Psychologist

 Lovely to meet you.
 I’m Kendra (she/her) – a long-time Lincoln local, and registered psychologist since 2015.

-I care about inclusive, safe, neurodiversity-affirming, and impactful psychological services for young people and their families, and adults.
+I care about inclusive, safe, neurodiversity-affirming, and impactful psychological services.

 I work with clients of all ages, across a range of issues.
 I’m particularly interested in: